yevster/weblogic-on-azure/javaee/README.md

 	- **_GET all_**: protocol://hostname:port/weblogic-cafe/rest/coffees
 	- **_POST_** to add a new element at: protocol://hostname:port/weblogic-cafe/rest/coffees
 	- **_DELETE_** to delete an element at: protocol://hostname:port/weblogic-cafe/rest/coffees/{id}

+- **A JSF Client:** protocol://hostname:port/weblogic-cafe/index.xhtml

+Feel free to take a minute to explore the application.

 Some sample interactions: